Technical - Converting from iso-8859-1 to utf8 or utf8mb4

 Modern databases can handle “multibyte characters” such as emojis.
 Older databases cannot.

 If your customers enter emoji symbols in order-comments or contact-us emails, it may trigger errors on your store resulting in unexpected results and lost details.
+Sometimes spammers use these symbols in an effort to trip up your store with error logs and wasted CPU processing.

 Also, older database structures don’t handle non-english characters as well as utf8 does, which is why utf8 has been the international “standard” for many years.